Get Premium Access

 https://classicscifichannel.com/https://classichorrorchannel.com/https://wickedhorrortv.com/

 Gruesome Magazine’s Decades of Horror: The Classic Era records a new episode every two weeks.
-Up next in their very flexible schedule, as chosen by Jeff, will be Stranger on the Third Floor (1940), considered by many to be the first film noir and starring Peter Lorre and Elisha Cook Jr. Is it horror?
-Well, it’s at least horror-adjacent.
+Up next in their very flexible schedule, as chosen by Chad, is Universal’s House of Dracula (1945).
+Calling all Universal Horror monsters!
+Well, maybe not all.

 Please let them know how they’re doing!
 They want to hear from you – the coolest, grooviest fans: leave them a message or leave a comment on the Gruesome Magazine YouTube channel, the site, or email the Decades of Horror: The Classic Era podcast hosts at feedback@gruesomemagazine.com